omarkohl/anki-poker-master/docs/dev/decisions.md

-# Ideas
+# Decisions

-Ideas for things that could be improved about this project.
+Document some (design) decisions for future reference.

 ## Study hand history

+**UPDATE:** This will be implemented for version 1.0.0 .

 Allow studying a specific spot.
 For example NL $1/$2 6-max cash game.
 All players are tight.
 All players have 100BB.
 You are in the SB with 6s6h.
 LJ raises to $6,